Synthasmagoria/Synth-Engine-GMS2.3/README.md

 # Synth-Engine-GMS2.3
-Before you download!

-If you're here for the 360 gravity then download the engine from the 'omnigrav' branch The version on the main branch doesn't have 360 gravity (but familiar player code)
+The main branch holds version v120

-Pre 2.3 version (old assets): https://github.com/Synthasmagoria/Synth-Engine-GMS2
+There is a brach for v110 in case you want to go back Pre 2.3 version (old assets and code, v097): https://github.com/Synthasmagoria/Synth-Engine-GMS2

+ -- Saving something new in v120 --
+All saved values are kept in the object oSaveData
+It holds an array of keys that you can freely add and remove entries from Once you've added a key to the array you can get and set it through the functions: savedata_get(_active) and savedata_set(_active)
+Or directly through referencing the object oSaveData.save[?<key>] and oSaveData.save_active[?<key>]

+All functions that interface with object oSaveData can be found in scrSaveData

- -- Saving something new --
+ -- Saving something new in v110 --
 All saved values in this engine are based on enums defined in the create event of obj_World.
 To add more saved values you can add entries to the end of the enums before the 'NUMBER' entry.